RevereCRE/relay-nextjs/README.md

 **Prerequisites**: Yarn v1 (v2 is not yet tested)

 1. Run `yarn` from the root of this package
-2. Start the live reloader for the package `cd packages/relay-nextjs && yarn build-w`
+2. Start the live reloader for the package
+   `cd packages/relay-nextjs && yarn build -w`
 3. In a separate terminal strt the example app: `cd example && yarn dev`

 Now, when you make any changes in `packages/relay-nextjs`, they will instantly be reflected in the example app.